Nothing Like a Dame (film): Reception

 Nothing Like a Dame received critical acclaim.
 On the review aggregator website Rotten Tomatoes, the film has a 98% approval rating, based on 88 reviews, with an average rating of 7.9/10.
 The website's consensus reads, "Tea with the Dames proves there's plenty of entertainment value to be found in rounding up a quartet of screen legends for a chat -- and is likely to leave audiences wishing these stars would keep brewing up pots for an ongoing series."
-On Metacritic, it received a score of 85 out of 100, based on 19 reviews, indicating "universal acclaim".
+On Metacritic, it received a score of 85 out of 100, based on 19 reviews.

 Peter Bradshaw of The Guardian gave the film a five out of five star rating, declaring it an "outrageously funny film".
 Guy Lodge of Variety called the film a "richly enjoyable gabfest" but that the film was "hardly vital cinema".

-Both Bradshaw and Lodge noted that they wish the film went through a wider range of topics such as Time's Up and the MeToo movements.
+Both Bradshaw and Lodge noted that they wished the film had covered a wider range of topics, such as Time's Up and the MeToo movements.

+Writing for the New Statesman, Rachel Cooke said, "It was, perhaps, on the long side.
+Then again, its slow unfurling allowed us to imagine we were eavesdropping.
+Here was fame, but here, too, was intimacy.
+Subjects that were discussed: Shakespeare, then and now; husbands, the difficulty of working with; critics, the ghastliness of.
+Also, the vexed question of beauty.
+'We are not in the first rank of beauties,' Plowright said to Atkins, sounding not unlike (a dead dame) Edith Evans – though whenever images of their younger selves flashed up, you begged to differ.
+Four such extraordinary faces, so sexy and animated."